Esther146/fashion-blog/README.md

-A fashion blog purely built with Java Spring boot framework/spring boot, RestFUL API and MySQL.
+A blog purely built with Java Spring boot framework/spring boot, RestFUL API and MySQL.